knative/docs/docs/reference/security/threat-model.md

 executes at build time on the application developer's infrastructure, it needs a different threat model more focused on supply chain security threats (which it largely inherits from [CNCF Buildpacks](https://buildpacks.io/)).

+## Multi-Cluster usage

+Knative is not specifically designed for use in a multi-cluster or cross-cluster scenario; there may be additional risks when attempting to span a _single_ Knative installation across multiple clusters, but this threat model should be sufficient if each cluster in such a scenario is running an _independent_ installation of Knative components (either some or all components).